Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 ---

-### Using Kernels with Spatial Graphs
+### Using Kernels with Spatial Graphs Edges

-In the simulation context, it can be a better alternative to compute the dispersal probabilities along the edges of the graph once for all - especially if those are constant through time.
+In a simulation context, it can be more efficient to compute the dispersal probabilities along the graph's edges once, especially if these probabilities remain constant over time.
+This saves repeated computations during each simulation step.

-Here we show how to modify the edge property in order to conserve the probabilities computed at each edge of the spatial graph.
+There are two main approaches for setting edge properties:

+1. **Default Initialization and Later Update:** You can create the graph with default edge properties and then update those properties later by iterating over the edges.
+It's simple to implement, but you pay the cost of iterating twice over the edges.

+2. **Direct Initialization:** If you want to initialize the edge properties directly, the property itself should be a user-defined class with a proper default constructor, allowing for efficient initialization during graph creation.
+This approach helps optimize performance, particularly in simulations with many edges or static dispersal probabilities.

+#### Default Initialization and Later Update

+Here, we explain how to create a weighted graph with default edge properties and update those properties later by iterating over the edges.

+First, when constructing the graph, each edge is initialized with a default set of properties (e.g., weights, dispersal probabilities).
+This allows you to quickly set up the graph structure without needing to provide specific values for every edge upfront.

+Once the graph is created, you can update the edge properties by looping through each edge and assigning more accurate or context-specific values.
+This method is particularly useful when the final edge properties are derived from complex calculations or external data that may not be immediately available at graph creation.

+By initializing the graph with default values, you maintain flexibility, allowing you to efficiently adjust edge properties later in the simulation or process without needing to recreate the entire graph structure.

 **Input**